PASSENGER TRAIN INFORMATION

 Due to extraordinary conditions, MEXLIST strongly suggests that Americans and other foreign nationals contemplating travel in Mexico should study the U.S. Department of State's Mexico Travel Advisory or the equivalents from their own governments.

 MEXLIST does not arrange passenger travel.
 However, because we receive frequent inquiries, we try to provide information.
 This page contains the most complete information available to us at any given time.
-The most recent update was on February 19, 2022.
+The most recent update was on December 23, 2023.
 Since operations are subject to change, MEXLIST cannot guarantee the current accuracy of such information.
 Please submit any updates and corrections.
+Please note that there are no scheduled international passenger trains connecting Mexico with any other nation.
+The only scheduled international ground transportation in Mexico is by motorcoach (bus).

-The following are short-distance tourist train operations within Mexico:
+The following are short-distance tourist train operations:

 MEXLIST